-Join us for an unforgettable four-hour walking tour of Potsdam, where royal elegance meets rich history and stunning scenery.
-Just outside Berlin, Potsdam is a treasure trove of palaces, gardens, and charming streets—perfect for history lovers and photographers alike.
+Join us on a memorable four-hour walking tour of Potsdam, where royal splendour, fascinating history, and beautiful landscapes come together.
+Located just outside Berlin, this elegant city is filled with palaces, landscaped gardens, and charming streets—ideal for history enthusiasts and photographers alike.

-The tour ends in Potsdam around 2pm, with the option to continue exploring or return to Berlin with your guide.
-A perfect blend of beauty, insight, and unforgettable moments.
+The tour concludes in Potsdam around 2pm, giving you the option to continue exploring the city at your leisure or return to Berlin with your guide—an ideal mix of beauty, history, and unforgettable views.

 Meet outside Friedrichstr. train station, on the square beside the 'Traenenpalast' (Palace of Tears)